NSS-SE-Jumpstart/curriculum/sessions/session3/prework/lists.md

 ### Getting data from a `list`

 Each value in a list is referred to as an _element_ of the list.
 A particular element in a list is accessed by a numeric _index_.
-This works (almost) the same way as a numbered list of vocabulary words.
+This works (almost) the same way as a numbered list in everyday usage.

-For example, consider a few vocabulary words for this course are:
+For example, consider the way we normally number the months of the year.

+1. January
+1. February
+1. March
+1. April
+1. May
+1. June
+1. July
-1. Variable
+1. August
-1. Value
+1. September
-1. Loop
+1. October
-1. If statement
+1. November
-1. Source Code
+1. December

-The numbers give you a way to talk about the words.
-You might say, "I've got 1-3 figured out.
-I'm shaky on 4.
-And 5 is a mystery."
+The numbers give you a way to talk about the month.
+We use them as a shorthand for writing dates _(e.g. 7-20-1969 is July 20, 1969)_.

-The difference between a `list` in Python and a list in every day use is that a Python `list` starts with `0` instead of `1`.
+The difference between a `list` in Python and a list in everyday use is that a Python `list` starts with `0` instead of `1`.
 Here's the `months` list with each element labeled with its index in a comment.

 ```python
 months = [